 - 2 tablespoons soy sauce

-- 1/4 cup kimchi brine - from the jar
+- ¼ cup kimchi brine - from the jar

-- 1 tablespoon sriracha sauce - (optional – only if you can handle the heat)
+- 1 tablespoon sriracha sauce - optional

 - 2 tablespoons sesame oil